Morita equivalence of Nijenhuis structures: Compatibility with quasi-symplectic groupoids and Dirac structures

-Therefore, condition (b) in Definition \ref{def:morita-equiv-dirac} is satified.
-As the remaining conditions hold by hypothesis, the Dirac structures are Morita equivalent.
+where the final equality holds because $v\in \operatorname{ker}\mathrm{d}\mu_{2\, p}$.
+This confirms that the orthogonality condition \ref{item:orthogonal} of Definition \ref{def:morita-equiv-dirac} is satisfied.
+Because the remaining conditions hold by hypothesis, the Morita equivalence of the Dirac structures is established.

 \end{proof} By definition, a Morita equivalence of Dirac-Nijenhuis structures requires the actions of the associated Lie algebroids to be complete.
-Consequently, the Dirac manifolds are integrable, which allows us to establish the converse of Theorem \ref{thm:symp-nij-morita-dirac-nij}. \begin{theorem} Consider two Dirac-Nijenhuis structures $(M_{1},L_{1},r_{1})$ and $(M_{2},L_{2},r_{2})$, where $L_1$ is $\eta_1$-twisted and $L_2$ is $\eta_2$-twisted, Morita equivalent via a bibundle:
+Consequently, the Dirac manifolds are integrable, which allows us to establish the converse of Theorem \ref{thm:symp-nij-morita-dirac-nij}. \begin{theorem} Let $\mathscr{G} = (G_1 \rightrightarrows G_0)$ and $\mathscr{H} = (H_1 \rightrightarrows H_0)$ be source-simply connected Lie groupoids.
+Suppose that the base spaces $G_0$ and $H_0$ admit Dirac--Nijenhuis structures $(G_0, L_1, r_1)$ and $(H_0, L_2, r_2)$, respectively, where $L_1$ is $\eta_1$-twisted and $L_2$ is $\eta_2$-twisted.
+Assume further that these structures are Morita equivalent via an infinitesimal Morita $(L_1, L_2)$-bibundle $(P, \varpi, J)$: